 Overlay_mat changes color when the screen is tapped.
 You'll use the Patch Editor to do this.
 Start by creating clicking the arrow next to Texture in the Inspector to make a patch representing the Diffuse Texture property of the material.

-We'll add the rest of the patches later.
+We'll add the other patches later.

 The text in this effect is a dynamic text object.
 Dynamic text takes data from a user's device, like their location or the time, and represents it as text.